What is referencing and citing?

 |Management, Law and Social Sciences||All courses, with exceptions||-||

 Law students should consult the brief or full OSCOLA guide.
 You may consult the brief OSCOLA guide notes by downloading it from the bottom of this page.
 There is also an International Law OSCOLA guide, the OSCOLA FAQs and OSCOLA tutorial available.

-Psychology students starting their courses from Autumn 2020 should consult the APA 7 guidance, including our brief guide to APA 7 found at the bottom of this page, the APA reference guide and detailed examples.
+Psychology students should consult the APA 7 guidance, including our brief guide to APA 7 found at the bottom of this page, the APA reference guide and detailed examples.
 You can also view our presentation for a brief introduction to APA 7 referencing (please note: you may need to log in).